fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 alarm_name=$(echo ${alarm_name} | sed  "s/ /_/g")
 alarm_target=$(echo ${alarm_target} | sed  "s/ /_/g")

-#Use the alarm update time as the alarm generation time
+#Use the alert update time as the alert generation time
 timestamp=$(TZ=UTC date -d "${alarm_updated_at}" +%s)

-#The status and level of OceanBase alarm notifications are in Chinese, so they need to be converted to MD5 first before making a judgment
+#The status and level of OceanBase alert notifications are in Chinese, so convert them to MD5 first and then make a judgment
 levelMd5=$(echo ${alarm_level} | md5sum | awk '{print$1}')
 statusMd5=$(echo ${alarm_status} | md5sum | awk '{print$1}')